Beehives, Bobs & Blow-dries

 An exhibition dedicated to the history of hairdressing and hair technology makes its international debut at The Civic in February 2018.

-The hairdressing salon and its role as a pillar of the community is explored, with the importance of hairdressers in the community and the meaning of hair as a form of self-expression illustrated through local research and loans from national archives.
+The hairdressing salon and its role as a pillar of the community is explored, with the meaning of hair as a form of self-expression illustrated through local research and loans from national archives.

-The exhibition also charts the cultural and economic shifts which influence those keys styles, using photography, modern and historical objects and a series of wigs supplied by Banbury Postiche and exclusively styled by Andrew Barton.
+The exhibition charts the cultural and economic shifts which influenced keys hairstyles, using archival photography and modern and historical objects from collections including those of Unilever, Coty Inc, Sassoon, Dome Hair Products, Lambeth Archives, Museumand: The National Caribbean Heritage Museum and Wakefield Museums.
+A collection of wigs supplied by Banbury Postiche and inspired by the exhibition will be exclusively styled by Andrew Barton.

-Not content with nostalgia, the exhibition charts the advancements in design, evolution and creativity and also looks forward to the future of hair and salon design.
+Not content with nostalgia, the exhibition outlines the advancements in design, technology and creativity and also looks forward to the future of hair and salon design.